btamilselvan/tamils/springboot/readme.md

 * Jedis – a Redis client implementation
 * spring-boot-starter-data-redis gives Lettuce dependency by default instead of Jedis.
 To use Jedis configuration, exclude Lettuce and add Jedis dependency
 * redis connection password can be set/changed using redis.conf file.
 That password should be used in the application to connect to redis. redis.conf can be used to enable more security features
+* CacheErrorHandler can be configured to handle the cache server (redis) outage.
+Using this, spring will allow the requests go thru the usual cycle without caching.
+When the cache server is back online, spring will automatically start using the cache
+* spring will try to use the CacheManager to get the cache entry, which will fail when the cache is down.
+The CacheErrorHandler will intercept this error, and one of the handleCache****Errors would be invoked.
+If you don't take any action in these methods, then the application will go ahead and serve the request without failing or throwing an exception